Vanilla-OS/website/_posts/2023-07-05-vanilla-os-orchid-devlog.md

 - Add package managers intuitively.

-Apx GUI eliminates the complexities of command-line interaction, making development with Apx on Vanilla OS Orchid more accessible and efficient.
+Apx GUI eliminates the complexities of command line interaction, making development with Apx on Vanilla OS Orchid more accessible and efficient.

 ## Deprecation of the Vanilla Control Center

 In Vanilla OS 22.10, the graphical management of Apx subsystems was part of the [Vanilla Control Center](https://github.com/Vanilla-OS/vanilla-control-center), which also housed other features like updates.

-In Vanilla OS Orchid, everything has been moved to GNOME Settings, and since subsystem management is now covered by Apx GUI, the Vanilla Control Center will be deprecated, meaning it will not be present in the next major release of Vanilla OS and onwards.
+In Vanilla OS Orchid, everything has moved to GNOME Settings, and since subsystem management has moved to Apx GUI, the Vanilla Control Center will be deprecated, meaning it will not be present in the next major release of Vanilla OS and onwards.

 ## Bugs and Feedback